SolidRusT/srt-inference-solution/README.md

 - Check CloudWatch logs for application issues
 - SSH to the instance using the provided connection string
 - Use the AWS SSM Session Manager for secure console access
+- If you encounter Terraform state issues:
+  - Verify the S3 bucket exists and is accessible
+  - Check the bucket name in `backend.tf` matches the created bucket
+  - Ensure you have proper permissions to read/write to the bucket
+  - For state lock issues, you may need to manually release locks in S3 using the AWS console

 ## License